ckehoe/taskcluster-api/README.md

 ]
 ```

-#Using the api
+#API URI's
-Option 1 - Return the tasks and statuses using the default graphId
+Option 1 - Returns the tasks and statuses based on the default graphId
 ```bash
 http://localhost or http://localhost/tasks/status
 ```
-Option 2 - Return the tasks and statuses using a custom graphId
+Option 2 - Returns the tasks and statuses based on a custom graphId
 ```bash
 http://localhost/tasks/status?graphId={graphId}
 ```
-# How to install
+# Installation
 There are two options for installing and running the taskcluster-api.

 # Docker
-Can be used on any platform that supports Docker
+Can be installed on any platform that supports the Docker client.

 Install Docker
 ```bash